kcctl/kcctl/README.md

   get       Displays information about connector plug-ins, connectors, and
               loggers
-  describe  Displays detailed information about the specified resource apply     Applies the given file for registering or updating a connector patch     Modifies the configuration of a connector or logger restart   Restarts a connector or task pause     Pauses a connector
+  describe  Displays detailed information about the specified resource apply     Applies the given file or the stdin content for registering or updating a connector patch     Modifies the configuration of a connector or logger restart   Restarts a connector or task pause     Pauses a connector